Acupuncture For Detoxification

 • We will examine your health using a wide variety of acupuncture and traditional Oriental medicine diagnostic methods including facial, tongue, and pulse diagnosis.

-• We will determine if treatment is appropriate, and discuss treatment options and frequency, financial arrangements, and any other concerns you may have.
+• We will also discuss with you frequency of follow-up visits, financial arrangements, and any other concerns you may have.

 Acupuncture for shoulder and neck pain.